dorsaalh/Fraud_Detection/README.md

 </div>

 <br>
-Using this model, I reached an accuracy of %97 through 100 epochs.
+Using these two models, I reached an accuracy of %97 through 100 epochs.